ho-ju/my-playground/photo-translate/README.md

 # Next Steps
 * TODO: Add a styled console status window on page
 * TODO: Add animated front panel: open / close state
-* TODO: Add disc element as a draggable object to load into Wii console, which then loads video or gif below
+* TODO: Add disc element as a draggable object to load into Wii console, which then loads video or GIF
-* TODO: Add some more animation, perhaps some 3d dragging
+* TODO: Add some more animation, perhaps some 3d on drag
 * TODO: Write unit tests

 # Demo